 Welcome to the Grace College Mathematics Program.
-We are dedicated to developing concepts and applications, and sharpening skills in mathematics.
-Math is the language of Creation and we welcome you to join us in its exploration.
+We are dedicated to developing concepts and applications as well as sharpening skills in mathematics.
+Math is the language of creation, and we welcome you to join us in its exploration.

 This major fits students who like math and are good problem solvers.
-Students are prepared for careers in business, computer technology, science, and related areas.
+Students are prepared for careers in business, computer technology, science and related areas.
 A strong foundation is also provided for graduate studies.
-Surveys show continuing opportunities for math majors during coming years and decades.
+Surveys show increasing opportunities for math majors during the next 10 to 20 years.

 Examples of courses in this major:

 MAT 3130 Linear Algebra

 This class is an introductory course in matrices and vector spaces.
 We will study the arithmetic of matrices and how to utilize matrices to solve systems of linear equations.
 Our study of matrices will give us a natural entry point into the theory of vector spaces.
 We will study the vector space axioms and their consequences and finish the class by investigating the major theorems involving linear transformations and bases of vector spaces.

 This is an introductory course in probability and statistics.
 Topics covered include probability theorems and models, statistical techniques, and practices for applying statistical techniques in the world around us.